 The Ludovisi Ares is balanced on the opposite side of the staircase by the so-called Medici Vase (Galleria degli Uffizi, Florence), thought to represent the story of Iphigenia, one of the best-known antiquities in the Villa Medici in Rome in the eighteenth century before its removal to Florence in 1780.
 Talbot is shown in a rose-pink satin coat open down the front and buff-coloured waistcoat and knee breeches, holding his gold-braided tricorne in his left hand and resting his right on the top of a long tasselled cane, a black-and-white spaniel at his feet looking expectantly up at him.

 Talbot, who later sat in the House of Commons and in the House of Lords, installed both portraits in his seat, Ingestre Hall, Staffordshire, where they remained until about 1960 when the house and part of its contents including the half-length portrait were acquired by Sandwell Metropolitan Borough Council and the full-length was bought by the American businessman, art collector and philanthropist J. Paul Getty for his estate at Sutton Place, Guildford, Surrey.

-My delight in finding the half-length portrait of Talbot in the Public Catalogue Foundation’s printed volume brought to mind a favourite remark of Dr Johnson: 'Knowledge is of two kinds.
+My delight in finding the half-length portrait of Talbot in Art UK’s printed volume brought to mind a favourite remark of Dr Johnson: 'Knowledge is of two kinds.
 We know a subject ourselves, or we know where we can find information upon it.
 When we enquire into any subject, the first thing we have to do is to know what books have treated of it.
 This leads us to look at catalogues…'

 Dr Edgar Peters Bowron, Former Audrey Jones Beck Curator of European Art, The Museum of Fine Arts, Houston